I'm Going Down (Rose Royce song): Music video

-The accompanying music video for Blige's "I'm Goin' Down" was directed from January 14–15, 1995 by Matthew Rolston and was shot in black and white, with Blige as a lounge singer performing the song in a club, and wearing an-all black suit with a matching hat, walking downstairs (being duplicated over and over again).
-In the end, the bar patrons applaud her as she walks offstage.
-The video was later published on Blige's official YouTube channel in December 2009, and had generated more than 27 million views as of January 2023.
+The accompanying music video for Blige's "I'm Goin' Down" was directed from January 14–15, 1995, by American artist, photographer and director Matthew Rolston, and was shot in black and white, with Blige as a lounge singer performing the song in a club, and wearing an-all black suit with a matching hat, walking downstairs (being duplicated over and over again).
+In the end, the bar patrons applaud her as she drops the microphone and walks offstage.